Baron-von-Riedesel/Jemm/Readme.txt

      adjacent to current memory.
 On newer machines, there's very often a "hole", caused by the Extended BIOS Data Area (XBDA or EBDA); thus the included region just becomes an UMB and won't increase lower memory.
-     Use tool MOVEXBDA to fix this issue!
+     Option MOVEXBDA or tool MOVEXBDA.EXE may fix this issue.
    - Once address space A000h is remapped, any attempts to run programs that use VGA graphics most likely will cause a crash.
    - Depending on the VGA-BIOS it may happen that some non-graphics functions